lmorg/murex/docs/GUIDE.arrays-and-maps.md

 ## The `array` builtin

-_murex_ has a pretty sophisticated builtin for generating arrays.
+Murex has a pretty sophisticated builtin for generating arrays.
 Think like bash's `{1..9}` syntax:

     a: [1..9]